The64thGamer/cheeseepedia/content/mvucr4b7jh6l8ksq/content.md

 ## Changes

-The tape is a recut of {{< wiki-link "New Years Eve Countdown '82'" >}}, which includes dialogue changes to remove references to the exact year, alongside removal of any audience noises.{{< cite 1 >}}
+The tape is a recut of [New Years Eve Countdown '82'], which includes dialogue changes to remove references to the exact year, alongside removal of any audience noises.[1]

 ## Show List